mjhea0/thinkful-mentor/list_comprehensions/readme.md

 ## Conclusion

-List comprehensions provide a clear, concise means for creating lists plus they provide a substantial performance boost because they run a C language speed within the Python interpreter:
+List comprehensions provide a clear, concise means for creating lists plus they provide a substantial performance boost because they run at C language speed within the Python interpreter:

 ```python
 import time